 Professor Fowler is also considered an authority on teaching negotiation effectively, having written articles for International Studies Perspectives on cross-cultural simulations and negotiation pedagogy and having led a negotiation teaching workshop for dozens of professors from universities across China at the China Foreign Affairs University in Beijing.

-Michael Fowler is also one of the world’s foremost experts on the trafficking of different narcotics through the bridge states of Central America.
+Michael Fowler has researched and written on the trafficking of different narcotics through the bridge states of Central America.
 Drawing on more than a decade of research in the region, he and co-author Julie Bunck published Bribes, Bullets, and Intimidation: Drug Trafficking and the Law in Central America (Pennsylvania State University Press, 2012).
 An AHC television documentary on a Honduran kingpin (Manhunt: Kill or Capture: The Devil Incarnate), that aired across the United States and Canada in October 2015, drew heavily on the research in this book.

 International Relations: International Law and Organization

 Professor Fowler has taught international law and organization at the University of Louisville and in visiting posts at Georgetown University and George Washington University and abroad in Panama and Vietnam and for Semester at Sea.
 Alongside former United Nations Assistant Secretary-General Sumihiro Kuyama, he published Envisioning Reform: Enhancing UN Accountability in the 21st Century (United Nations University Press, 2009).